hematthi/SysSimPyPlots/README.md

 # SysSimPyPlots

-Loading and Plotting Simulated Catalogs from SysSim
+Loading, analyzing, and plotting catalogs generated from the SysSim models.

-Currently under construction!
-Documentation and installation instructions coming soon...
+For installation instructions, tutorials, and detailed documentation, [read the documentation](https://syssimpyplots.readthedocs.io/).